Posted: by Jo Wednesday, 12 December 2018 @ 15:42

 So – I

-was very keen to find out from Leah about what motivates her, and who she
+was very keen to find out from Leah about a mantra that she lives her life by; and what motivates and inspires her.

 you think gave you the drive and determination to succeed?